Frequently Asked Questions….

 How big are the group classes?

 Group classes at MVPA are capped at 8 students per class, a maximum of two students per pole.
-This is a great ratio to allow you plenty of pole time whist having little breaks in between.
-A smaller number of students also allows for your instructor to make sure each student receives equal support.
-At MVPA our classes are designed for you to get the best from your class. we do have a minimum numbers policy for group lead classes which can be found in our T&C’s.
+Hoop classes are capped at 6 students per class and 3 students per hoop.
+This is a great ratio to allow you plenty of time on the equipment, whist having little breaks in between.
+A smaller number of students also allows for your instructor to make sure each student receives equal support and as much of our support as possible.
+Our classes are designed for you to get the best from your class.
+We do have a minimum numbers policy for group lead classes which can be found in our T&C’s.

 Is pole / hoop safe?